Frequently Asked Questions

 We process and upload results once a week.
 Confirmation emails are sent out the morning after results have posted.

 DURING HIGHLANDER ORIENTATION: We process results twice a week.
-Confirmation emails are sent out the following mornings.
+Confirmation emails are sent out once we confirm that the results have posted to the system.

 Only exams that are completed by the processing deadline will be processed in that batch.
 Any attempts completed after the processing time will be processed with the next batch.

-The Mathematics Advisory Exam (MAE) uses ALEKS PPL as it's testing tool.
+The Math Placement Assessment (MPA) uses ALEKS PPL as it's testing tool.
 ALEKS PPL is an adaptive exam so every exam is a little different in duration and number of questions asked.
 On average, the exam takes 60-90 minutes with a maximum of 25 questions.

-Yes, there is a fee for the MAE.
-The Math Advisory Exams cost is $55 and is charged to any student that creates an account in ALEKS.
+Yes, there is a fee for the MPA.
+The Math Placement Assessment cost is $62 and is charged to any student that creates an account in ALEKS.
 This fee is paid to UCR and includes access to ALEKS PPL and 2 proctoring sessions with ProctorU.
 Do NOT pay any fees to ALEKS or ProctorU.

-If a student's major requires them to take a math class at UCR, then the student is required to take the MAE unless the student has one of the exemptions below.
+If a student's major requires them to take a math class at UCR, then the student is required to take the MPA unless the student has one of the alternatives below.

 Important Notes:

-If an exemption isn't posted to the system prior to attending orientation, the student will not be able to register for a math class.
-In this case, the student should consider taking the MAE to have a placement.
-If the student's exemption ends up posting to the system, those will override the result of the MAE.
+If an alternative isn't posted to the system prior to attending orientation, the student will not be able to register for a math class.
+In this case, the student should consider taking the MPA to have a placement.
+If the student's alternative ends up posting to the system, those will override the result of the MPA.

 Please arrive on time!
 ProctorU gives you 15 minutes after your scheduled time to start check in.